+Burtynsky’s exhibitions, which have all been published as books, include Residual Landscapes, Manufactured Landscapes, Before the Flood, China, Quarries, Oil, and Water.
 Burtynsky’s photos explore the complicated link between industry and nature, combining the raw elements of mining, quarrying, manufacturing, shipping, oil production, and recycling into highly expressive visions that find beauty and humanity in the most unlikely of places.

 Burtynsky is the founder of Toronto Image Works, a custom photo laboratory, digital imaging and new media centre catering to all levels of Toronto’s art community.
-He has spoken widely, including at the Library of Congress in Washington, and at TED.
-In fact, he was one of the first recipients of the TED Prize.
+He has spoken widely, including at the Library of Congress in Washington, and was one of the first recipients of the TED Prize.
 He is also an Officer of the Order of Canada and was named one of Canada’s Greatest Explorers by Canadian Geographic.
-On March 7, 2016 he was announced as a recipient of the 2016 Governor General’s Visual & Media Arts Award.
-Along with the Scotiabank CONTACT Photography festival, Burtynsky then announced the creation of The Burtynsky Grant, a $5,000 prize awarded to a Canadian photographic artist to support the publication of his/her photography book (his $25,000 GG award was donated in support).
+He is the recipient of the Governor General’s Visual & Media Arts Award.
+At the 2019 Lucie awards at Carnegie Hall, honoring the greatest achievements in photography, Burtynsky won the award for Achievement in Documentary.

 There is no life without water: the subject of Edward Burtynsky’s newest exhibition and book.
 In this immersive talk—which features his spectacular photographs—Burtynsky tells us the story of where water comes from, how we use it, distribute it, and waste it.
 He shows us its remote sources, the transformation of desert into cities with waterfronts on each doorstep, the compromised landscapes of the American Southwest.
 And, he explores the infrastructure of water management: the gigantic hydroelectric dams and terraced rice fields in the heart of China, the vast irrigation systems of America’s bread basket, and the use of aquaculture.
 Through his poetic images, Burtynsky reveals a vital component of life on earth, and foreshadows the extent to which our future depends on how we deal with this increasingly scarce resource.